sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-06-Class-Hierarchies.md

 The `SUV` class overrides the `drive()` method of the `Car` class and adds a message about the number of passengers the SUV is carrying.
 We call the superclass implementation of `drive()` using the `super.` keyword to avoid duplicating the output about the make and model of the car.

 ### @Override
-we can use the @Override annotation in Java to indicate that a method in a subclass is intended to override a method in the parent class.
+We can use the @Override annotation in Java to indicate that a method in a subclass is intended to override a method in the parent class.
 Note that we use the `@Override` annotation on the start method in the SUV class to indicate that we intend to override the same-named method in the parent class.
 We can quickly demo the idea here:

 ```java
 package edu.virginia.cs.oo;